 Osteopaths will help you understand your body as the better your health, strength, flexibility and overall fitness the better your ability to carry out our activities, this also implies quicker recovery time and rehabilitation with less time visiting the osteopathic clinic, and when considering exercise remember its purpose, if you have a job which requires lifting and reaching into awkward places such as an electrician, gardener or looking after young children then you need an activity to improve and maintain flexibility, mobility and strength, this will reduce your chance of injury not just at home, but work and sport.

-The following is considered with an osteopathic approach
+The following are considered with an osteopathic approach:

 Health – past and present